 How Often Can You Refinance Your Home?

-This year was a historic one for the mortgage industry.
-According to The Mortgage Reports, the average 30-year, fixed-rate loan came in at 3.9% — one of the lowest averages in 50 years.
-Such favorable rates helped many renters get into homes of their own for the first time.
+This year has been a historic one for the mortgage industry.
+According to The Washington Post, the average 30-year, fixed-rate loan fell below 3% — the lowest level in history.
+Such favorable rates are opening the door for many renters to get into homes of their own for the first time.

 But what if you just recently bought a house, or already refinanced in the past?
 Are there rules that prevent you from refinancing again?
 Keep reading as we discuss how often you can refinance your home.